avnssskrishna/Linux_Signals_Illustration/1_Requirements/Readme.md

 # Requirements

 ## Introduction (with ofcourse the Research)
-A Signal is basically a command to the Linux Kernel, say a gesture or an expression.
+A Signal is basically any command to the Linux Kernel, say a gesture or an expression.
 If the Terminal is the body of Linux, Signal is the body language of it.
 It dictates & disrupts how processes work.
 A _Software Interrupt_.

 ## Objective (The Motivation & The Inspiration)
-For example: A table where a list of football players in a team is present (Taking inspiration from FIFA, my favourite game and I would like to propose this project as a feature as well to them).
-It will contain Name, Age, Position, Number of Games Played, Goals, Assists, Goal Contributions (Goals + Assists), Clean Sheets, International Performance, Recommended Style of Play/Area in XI (Based on Statistics & Inputs via Interactions) etc. to name a few.
-This will not only make a unified structure of information but also suggest/recommend the future of an individual to the admin/manager.

-## Salient Features of this Project
-1) Adapatable: You can use this application for any people/participant list, literally.
-2) Ranking & Grading: To utilize the processed numbers as a tool for it.
-3) Organizing: To plan the potential ahead.
+To utilize the power of signals on the path of process glory.

 ## 4Ws and 1H

 ### What
-A tracking system sort of.
+A pure program consisting of pure signal commands.
 ### When
-In the entirety of a season/course/curriculum/module.
+Right there, right now when the processes are being run.
+Same instance, multiple operations.
+Literally.
 ### Where
-Digitally!
-In the Computer!
-So anywhere.
+On the beautifully robust Linux Ubuntu Terminal.
 ### How
-Refer to the Documentation Manual.
+Refer to the Report for the detailed document.
 (Documentation guys, your chance to shine)

 ### Why
 _Held this back for this_